What is Event Sourcing?

 Queries

 External Queries can return results that affect event handling, which presents a problem for Event Sourcing.
-For example, let’s assume that an application requests a particular exchange rate on January 1st from an external system which now constitutes and event.
+For example, let’s assume that an application requests a particular exchange rate on January 1st from an external system which now constitutes an event.
+This approach captures more than just the current state of the data by recording the entire series of actions taken on that data.
 I then need that application on January 15th to replay the event, meaning I will need the exchange rate from January 1st.

 Some external systems may be able to provide past data by requesting a value for a particular point in history.
 If this is possible, and you trust the data, then you can use it to ensure a consistent replay of events.
 We may also find it possible to use Event Collaboration amongst these collaborative components.
 This would essentially require the application to simply retain the changes in historical components.